 Talent toggling the laser from Standby to Active.

 Talent demonstrating laser operation with temperature monitoring and pausing when the temperature exceeds 46 degrees Celsius.

+2.22.2a Closeup of laser activation.

 Finally, slowly retract the laser assembly [1].
 Gently wipe the laser fiber and thermocouple clean with an alcohol swab [2].
 Rotate the assembly out of the way, ensuring the probes do not contact the frame [3].